microsoft/pai/docs/manual/cluster-admin/basic-management-operations.md

 ### Access Kubernetes Dashboard

-There is a shortcut to the k8s dashboard on the web portal.
+There is a shortcut to the k8s dashboard on the webportal.
 However, it needs special authentication for security issues.

    <img src="./imgs/k8s-dashboard.png" width="100%" height="100%" />